Linaro/website/_posts/2011/10/2011-10-19-second-android-11-10-pre-release.markdown

 title: 'The Second Android 11.10 Pre-Release is Out! '
 wordpress_id: 603
 categories:
+- blog
+tags:
 - Android
-tags:
 - android
 - Linaro
 - release
 ---

 The second Android pre-release is done and has been tested.